 Although it might seem strange to automate conversations and interactions in this way, it actually saves a lot of time and hassle for both the customer and your business and when it’s time for the customer to speak to an actual support or sales rep, you can make a seamless switch that will make your customers happy.

-You should also be optimizing your marketing emails to make it easy for customers to click through and make a sale.
+You should also be optimising your marketing emails to make it easy for customers to click through and make a sale.
 Adding clear and actionable CTA’s and buttons to your emails can help make things that little bit easier for customers and can improve your conversion rates.

 Segmentation is the process of splitting your customers into different groups based on a range of factors.
 You can segment your customers based on age, geolocation, purchase history or even average purchase price.
-Splitting your customers into these segments can help you to harbor good relationships with your customers and ensure that you are sending the right offers and information to the right people.
+Splitting your customers into these segments can help you to harbour good relationships with your customers and ensure that you are sending the right offers and information to the right people.